 Many of my holiday gifts this year were for kitchen fun.
-Pans, small and large muffin tins, whisks, and measuring cups were only a few of the many exhilarating toys I received.
+Popover pans, whisks, and measuring cups were only a few of the many exhilarating toys I received.
 This sinfully decadent, immensely rich chocolate cake is from the Chez Panisse dessert cookbook, which I also received as a gift.

 I have wanted this book for a long time, and often spent hours browsing through its 350 pages while sitting on the floor at the bookstore, avoiding the dirty looks of the floor keeper who has seen me there too many times, and insinuated with nefarious gazes that it was time for me to either buy or clear the way.
 I am as thrilled to not have to go there as she is not to see my face again.

 I’ve been talking wonders about this cake to everybody I’ve seen or talked to lately.
 From my friends, Aaron and TJ—who is sadly moving to DC—to my mom in Morocco who gets so excited over the phone when we’re talking about food that I have to turn down the volume setting on the phone while holding it five centimeters away from my ear.

 This a chocolate cake that I loved and consider the best chocolate cake I have ever had (after my mom’s, of course).
 It is the rich and dense kind you’d only enjoy at a Paris or Vienna bakery.
 Lindsey Shere describes it in her book as the result of combining many French recipes of gâteau au Chocolat.